WebCuratorTool/webcurator/webcurator-docs/guides/wayback-integration-guide.rst

 Using Multiple Review Tools in WCT
 ==================================

 Within the Target Summary for the harvest you will have options for different Quality Review Tools.
 There will be a link to Review in Access Tool plus other links to other archives which you can specify the name of.
-All of these links are configurable via wct-core.properties.
+All of these links are configurable via WCT Webapp `application.properties`.

 -   Review in Access Tool uses the value set in harvestResourceUrlMapper.urlMap
 -   qualityReviewToolController.archiveName uses the value set in qualityReviewToolController.archiveUrl